Mariners mark Daniel Vogelbach’s mammoth homer with a cone and caution tape

 “He doesn’t,” Servais said.
 “I’m guessing he’s in the video room or hitting extra in the cage.
 But sometimes it’s good to sit and watch a game and recharge the batteries a little bit.”

 Haniger hasn’t been able to replicate the torrid start he got off to in 2018.
 He’s had flashes of strong production, but not for extended periods.
-His strikeout rate is also a concern.
-He’s punching out in 28 percent of his plate appearances, which is up from the 21.7 percent strikeout rate in 2018.
-He’s hitting just .229 on the season but does have an .802 OPS.
+His strikeout rate also is a concern.
+He’s punching out in 28% of his plate appearances, which is up from the 21.7% rate in 2018.
+He’s hitting just .229 on the season, but does have an .802 OPS.

 “We’ve talked about his swing and he’s got a lot of moving parts and the timing has to be right,” Servais said.
 “But I’m not worried about Mitch at all.”